SergeySatskiy/codimension/trunk/doc/plugins.md

 The `PDFExporterPlugin` class must reside in the `__init__.py` file.
 This is the class which implements the plugin interface.
-The plugin developer does not need and should not make any changes in any other classes mentioned on the diagram.
+The plugin developer does not need and should not make any changes in any other classes shown on the diagram.

 The `WizardInterface` class is a Codimension provided plugin category base class.
 The class is defined in `codimension/src/plugins/categories/wizardiface.py`.